 A List of Questions

 Try to write down a list of questions you have before arriving.
-We will go over your questions one-by-one and provide you the answers you need to move forward.
+We will go over your questions one by one and provide the answers you need to move forward.
+It is our goal to make sure you are completely comfortable with us and the legal process before we get started.

 Your Own Notebook